plone/volto/packages/registry/README.md

 <Component componentName="Toolbar" {...props} />
 ```

-Please notice that you are able to pass `props` down to the retrieved component.
+Note that you can pass `props` down to the retrieved component.

-## Adapting the component using `dependencies` array
+## Adapt the component using the `dependencies` array

-You can register components, and retrieve them afterwards given a list of modifiers `dependencies`.
+You can register components, then retrieve them, given a list of modifiers using `dependencies`.

 ```js
 import MyTeaserNewsItemComponent from './MyTeaserNewsItemComponent'